H0uziX/listen_sentance/README.md

-# listen_sentance
+# Listen and repeat sentance workout

-Small sentance work
+Small sentance working for small child write in python